 Our Participating Restaurants

-Aside from our generous donors and supporters, our program doesn't work without the commitment and passion of the participating restaurants who step in and step up to help us fight food insecurity in Rhode Island.
+Our program doesn't work without the commitment and passion of the participating restaurants who step in and step up to help us fight food insecurity in Rhode Island.
 They are part of our family, and we are incredibly lucky to partner with incredible teams at each of these local, independently owned eateries.

 Many restaurants continue to struggle with labor shortages since the onset of the pandemic.
 We are constantly looking at ways to engage with our team and take care of them not only financially but holistically to keep them happy and fulfilled so they want to stay, learn and grow in this industry.
 We are trying to work with farmers and leverage our resources to be smart about what we serve; and we try to be as flexible as possible with writing menus, coming up with dishes and working with products that are available and sustainable versus those products and ingredients we want to use because we know that they're popular, or will sell, or feeds our ego.